A recent survey shows strong support for the California mobile sports betting initiative backed by some of the biggest sportsbook operators.

 Results indicate 62% of California voters surveyed support the measure, with only 25% opposed.
 The other 13% remained undecided.

-Operators framed the initiative’s focus as establishing a fund addressing homelessness and mental health through revenues generated from sports betting.
+Operators framed the initiative’s focus as establishing a fund addressing homelessness and mental health through revenues generated from sports betting in California.
 The survey demonstrates the connection resonates with voters.

 “There is a lot of work to be done as a state to solve homelessness and the lack of mental health care treatment across this state,” said Nathan Click, spokesman for the initiative campaign.
 “These are issues at a crisis level in California, and the results show Californians are hungry for solutions.”

-How researchers framing the CA sports betting survey
+How researchers frame the California sports betting survey

 David Binder Research (DBR) conducted the survey for Californians for Solutions to Homelessness and Mental Health Support.
 Seven sports betting operators led by BetMGM, DraftKings and FanDuel funded the initiative campaign.